Most RVers agree that being able to travel with their pets is the number one reason they own a recreational vehicle.

 Dogs are the number one RVing pet.
+Folks love to camp with their dog.
 Many RVers often travel with two, so they can keep each other company when you’re out and about.

 For avid hikers and explorers, a Labrador Retriever fits the bill for an energetic trail buddy who will also keep a lookout for trouble.
 Border Collies, Beagles, and Fox Terriers are also high-energy breeds that excel at RV living.